 - Can be refinished three times: While this is a smaller number than with strand-woven bamboo floors, it is probably ample for most circumstances.

-- Slightly greener manufacturing: The method of manufacturing for solid planks is slightly greener than that of strand woven or engineered bamboo (and especially hardwoods) because it takes less energy and machinery, and definitely more green than other hardwoods.
+- Slightly greener manufacturing: The manufacturing method for solid planks is slightly greener than that of strand woven or engineered bamboo (and especially hardwoods) because it takes less energy and machinery and definitely more green than other hardwoods.